We Live What We Teach

 Director of Wise Mind Centre

-Dr. Debbie Leung is a Registered Psychologist and director of Wise Mind Centre.
+Dr. Debbie Leung is a Registered Psychologist in BC (#2273) and director of Wise Mind Centre.
 She provides assessment and scientifically supported treatments to adolescents and adult clients.
 She has helped clients struggling with a variety of psychological problems, including anxiety, obsessive-compulsive disorder, depression, substance use, eating problems, life transitions challenges (e.g., loss of relationships, parenthood), parenting difficulties, self-harm behavior, suicidal ideations, post-traumatic stress disorder, interpersonal difficulties, emotion regulation difficulties, and borderline personality disorder.
 She offers primarily cognitive behavior therapy (CBT) and dialectical behavior therapy (DBT), as well as mindfulness in her clinical work.

-Debbie understands pain and suffering though personal experience and her clinical work.
+Debbie understands pain and suffering through personal experience and her clinical work.
 At the outset of therapy, she helps her clients develop therapy goals based on their personal values and long term goals.
 She helps individuals gain insight into their problems through in-depth assessment of their experience, and then provides tailor-made treatments to meet their individual needs.
 Her ultimate goal is to help her clients become their own therapist by teaching them adaptive coping and interaction skills.
 She balances this change-based approach in therapy with acceptance strategies by teaching her clients how to acknowledge what is factual in their lives, validate their own experience (whether the experience is welcome or unwelcome), and be mindful and non-judgmental of all emotions and bodily reactions to events in life.

 Debbie provides clinical supervision to graduate trainees in clinical psychology programs at UBC, SFU, and Adler Universities, as well as doctoral level clinicians in the process of registration with the College of Psychologists of BC.
 In addition to clinical services, she has taught graduate level courses in clinical assessment at the University of British Columbia and undergraduate courses at Kwantlen University.
 Further, she has presented her research work in parenting and BPD in international conferences and published her work in these areas in peer-reviewed journals.
 She has provided clinical consultations and workshops in DBT and BPD-related topics locally and internationally to other mental health clinicians.
 She is a part time consultant for Behavioral Tech: A Linehan Institute Training Company.